Aswin-Stanly/sme-financial-health-ai/README.md

 This project was developed as part of the Career Carnival Hackathon, focusing on:

-Practical AI applications
+- Practical AI applications

-REST API development
+- REST API development

-LLM integration
+- LLM integration

-Full-stack deployment
+- Full-stack deployment

 Future Enhancements:

-Financial forecasting using ML models
+- Financial forecasting using ML models

-RAG-based insights with vector databases
+- RAG-based insights with vector databases

-Authentication and user dashboards
+A- uthentication and user dashboards

-Integration with accounting or GST APIs
+- Integration with accounting or GST APIs

 Acknowledgements: